 2. What kind of gear are you taking?
 Are you travelling with a lot of expensive camera gear or sports equipment?
 Look out for a policy that makes allowances for plenty of belongings.

-Do you have any questions regarding travel insurance that was not covered here?
+Do you have any questions regarding insurance or your trip in general?
 Please get in touch so we can help you make sense of it all.